Integrated Resource Planning

 Stakeholder Engagement

-Engaging with a diverse cross-section of our community leaders is a critical piece of developing JEA's IRP.
-So much so, that in each of the seven steps outlined below, we are garnering stakeholder feedback to ensure we are working collaboratively.
-Stakeholders include residential and commercial customers, community partners, environmental group members, neighborhood associations, municipal representatives, and other individuals.
+Engaging with a diverse cross-section of our community leaders was a critical piece of developing JEA's IRP.
+So much so, that in each of the seven steps outlined below, we garnered stakeholder feedback to ensure we are working collaboratively.
+Stakeholders included residential and commercial customers, community partners, environmental group members, neighborhood associations, municipal representatives, and other individuals.

 If Jacksonville is going to meet its resilience goals, there must be buy-in from the community and all its stakeholders.
 A key component of meeting these goals involves the creation of resilient infrastructure.
 It is imperative that we prioritize resilience when developing the future of JEA and Jacksonville’s energy grid.
 Anne Coglianese